-The following in-meeting security capabilities are available to the meeting host:

-Secure a meeting with end-to-end encryption

-Enables HIPPA, PIPEDA & PHIPA Compliance

-Zoom's solution and security architecture provides end-to-end encryption and meeting access controls so data in transit cannot be intercepted.

-27. As noted in the Intercept Report, Zoom's bald and unequivocal promise of endto-end encryption is important to consumers because it is "widely understood as the most

-1 private form of internet communication."
-An end-to-end encrypted videoconference means 2 that "the video and audio content [are] encrypted in such a way that only the participants in 3 the meeting have the ability to decrypt it."
+1 encryption to secure its videoconferences: 2 Meet securely 3 End-to-end encryption for all meetings ...
+4 Protect your Meetings The following in-meeting security capabilities are available to the meeting 6 Secure a meeting with end-to-end encryption 8 Enables HIPPA, PIPEDA & PHIPA Compliance 9 Zoom's solution and security architecture provides end-to-end encryption and meeting access controls so data in transit cannot be intercepted.
+10 11 As noted in the Intercept Report, Zoom's bald and unequivocal promise of end-36.
+12 to-end encryption is important to consumers because it is "widely understood as the most 13 private form of internet communication."
+An end-to-end encrypted videoconference means 14 that "the video and audio content [are] encrypted in such a way that only the participants in 15 the meeting have the ability to decrypt it."
 See Intercept Report.
-In other words, only the 4 videoconference participants themselves - not Zoom or any other third parties - have 5 access to the contents of their videoconferences.
-6 28.
-As detailed below, however, Zoom's promise of end-to-end encryption is false.
-7 In fact, in response to the Intercept 's revelation of its false promises regarding end-to-end 8 encryption, a Zoom spokesperson admitted in late March 2020 that "[c]urrently, it is not 9 possible to enable E2E encryption for Zoom video meetings" due to the design and operation 10 of Zoom's platform.
-11 29.
-In addition to end-to-end encryption, Zoom also boasts its capacity to "secure" 12 a meeting "with password" using its "[r]ole-based user security": 13 Client Application 14 Role-based user security The following pre-meeting security capabilities are available to the meeting host: • Enable an end-to-end (E2E) encrypted meeting 15 16 Secure log-in using standard username and password sign-on Start a secured meeting with password 17 • Schedule a secured meeting with password 18 19 Meeting Security Role-based user security 20 The following in-meeting security capabilities are available to the meeting host: 21 • Secure a meeting with E2E encryption 22 • Expel a participant or all participants 23 End a meetingLock a meeting 24 • Mute/unmute a participant or all participants 25 26 • Enable/disable a participant or all participants to record 27 See Zoom Security Guide, available at https://zoom.us/docs/doc/Zoom-Security-White- 28 Paper.pdf (last visited Apr.
-6, 2020).
-As detailed below, however, Zoom's representations regarding security of its videoconferences are false because "Zoombombing' ... by uninvited participants ha[s] become frequent."
-See Times Zoombombing Report.
+In other words, only the 16 videoconference participants themselves - not Zoom or any other third parties - have 17 access to the contents of their videoconferences.
+18 As detailed below, however, Zoom's promise of end-to-end encryption is false.
+37. 19 In fact, in response to the Intercept's revelation of its false promises regarding end-to-end 20 encryption, a Zoom spokesperson admitted in late March 2020 that "[c]urrently, it is not 21 possible to enable E2E encryption for Zoom video meetings" due to the design and operation 22 of Zoom's platform.
+23 38.
+In addition to end-to-end encryption, Zoom also boasts its capacity to "secure" a meeting "with password" using its "[r]ole-based user security": 24 25 Client Application Role-based user security 26 The following pre-meeting security capabilities are available to the meeting host: 27 • Enable an end-to-end (E2E) encrypted meeting